 Nematodes can also be used to control fungus gnat populations.
 These biological control agents target the fungus gnat larvae, killing them before they have a chance to further develop into pupae or adults.

 One option is the nematode Steinernema carpocapsae, which is sold as ScanMask.
 Another option is Nemasys, which contains Steinernema feltiae.
-This product contains three different types of nematodes and can be used on both indoor and outdoor plants, not just orchids.
+Nature’s Good Guys makes a product contains three different types of nematodes and can be used on both indoor and outdoor plants, not just orchids.

 The mites will eat dead insects, fungus gnat maggots, thrips pupae and other pests.
 They will also feed on the fungus gnat larvae.
 Of all the biological control methods mentioned, this is probably the longest lasting, as the mites can live for a long time.